Toni Rajala

 Toni Rajala (born March 29, 1991) is a Finnish professional ice hockey forward for EHC Biel of the National League (NL).
-He was drafted 101st overall by the Edmonton Oilers in the 2009 NHL Entry Draft.
+He was drafted 101st overall by the Edmonton Oilers in the 2009 NHL entry draft.

 Playing career

 Rajala began playing junior hockey with the Ilves Tampere system in 2005–06.
 By 2007–08, he had worked his way up to the Junior A level of the SM-Liiga, tallying 35 points in 33 games.
 Rajala turned pro with Ilves Tampere in 2008–09, tallying 5 points in 21 games during his professional rookie season in the SM-Liiga.

 Rajala was selected in the first round of the 2009 CHL Import Draft (14th overall) by the Brandon Wheat Kings of the Western Hockey League (WHL).
 He joined the Wheat Kings for the 2009–10 WHL season.

 On July 16, 2009, Rajala signed a two-way contract with the Edmonton Oilers.

 With the impending 2012–13 NHL lockout, The Oilers directly assigned him to the Oklahoma City Barons of the American Hockey League on September 15, 2012.

+Toni Rajala playing for Ilves in 2009.

 On August 25, 2013, with the prospects of another season in the American minor leagues, Rajala opted to be mutually released from his contract with the Oilers and later returned to Europe to sign a one-year contract with Swedish Hockey League club, HV71 on October 15, 2013.